goldenguy00/Chefs-CookBook/README.md

 - The search bar filters results in real time
 - Result counts are displayed inline, appended as `[xN]`
 - Expand a recipe row, select the path you want, then select **Craft**
+- Hold *left alt* to cancel an in progress craft
  - The full chain of crafts will be completed automatically

 ---